MicrosoftDocs/visualstudio-docs/docs/msbuild/walkthrough-using-msbuild.md

 ## Install MSBuild

 If you have Visual Studio, then you already have MSBuild installed.
+With Visual Studio 2019, it's installed under the Visual Studio installation folder.
+For a typical default installation on Windows 10, MSBuild.exe is in *<Visual Studio Installation Folder>\MSBuild\Current\Bin*.

 To install MSBuild on a system that doesn't have Visual Studio, go to [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/) and scroll down to **All Downloads**, then expand **Tools for Visual Studio 2019**.
 Install **Build Tools for Visual Studio 2019**, which includes MSBuild.

 In the installer, make sure MSBuild tools for the workloads you use are selected, and choose **Install**.